nhs-r-community/conference-2024/.github/ISSUE_TEMPLATE/add_slides_for_talks.md

 ---
-name: Add slides to Talks
+name: Add slides
-about: Add slides used at the RPYSOC24 conference to the Talks folder.
+about: Add slide decks used at the RPYSOC24 conference to the Talks folder.
 title: 'Slides for: [insert talk name]'
 assignees: ''